franix808/Rocket-Leauge-Binds/README.md

-Simple Python project, I'm gonna do program with text chat binds to Rocket Leauge...I hope.
+Simple Python project, I'm gonna do a programme with text chat binds to Rocket Leauge...I hope.